breuner/elbencho/README.md

 To generate charts from your result series, e.g. based on different block sizes or different thread counts, use elbencho's csv file option (`--csvfile`) and the `elbencho-chart` tool to easily generate a chart from your csv file.
 Alternatively, spreadsheet tools like Microsoft Excel or Google Sheets can be used for this.

+See the [CSV documentation](csv-docs.md) for detailed descriptions of fields.

 ### Questions & Comments

 In case of questions, comments, if something is missing to make elbencho more useful or if you would just like to share your thoughts, feel free to contact me: sven.breuner[at]gmail.com